VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/ProductAssociation/ProductAssociationConnection.md

 # ProductAssociationConnection ==~object~==

-The `ProductAssociationConnection` represents a connection from an object to a list of objects of the `ProductAssociation` type.
+This type represents a connection from an object to a list of objects of the `ProductAssociation` type.

 ## Fields